mitranim/wordplay/readme.md

 adwise © M

-addwise © LR
+addwise © VA

 cancell © M

 dieversion (fatal distraction) © M

-abducktion (when you steal a 🦆 ... or a 🦆 steals you) © LR
+abducktion (when you steal a 🦆 ... or a 🦆 steals you) © VA

-kozino © LR
+kozino © VA

 biginning © M

 asscourt (to flirt someone based on the very basal appreciation of their behind) © LJ

-sortcut (being a bit more lazy when it comes to sorting things properly) © LR
+sortcut (being a bit more lazy when it comes to sorting things properly) © VA

 jollyfish © M